-Series A Notes Offering; Tender Offer; Redemption.
+Series A Notes Offering; Tender Offer; Redemption Notice.
 On November 23, 2004, we issued \$225 million in aggregate principal amount of Series A notes in a private placement.
 The net proceeds from the Series A notes offering were approximately \$219 million, net of estimated transaction costs.
 We used \$181 million of such proceeds to repurchase approximately 91% of the then outstanding \$175 million aggregate principal amount of our 10 5/8% senior notes due 2008 pursuant to a tender offer and related consent solicitation, which expired at 5:00 p.m., Eastern time, on December 3, 2004.
-On January 14, 2005, we redeemed the entire balance of the outstanding 10 5/8% senior notes at an aggregate redemption price of approximately \$17 million, plus accrued interest.
-The related redemption was also funded with a portion of the proceeds raised in the Series A notes offering.
+On January 14, 2005, we intend to redeem the entire balance of the outstanding 10 5/8% senior notes at a redemption price to be calculated in accordance with the indenture governing such notes and as set forth in the Notice of Redemption that was previously mailed to the record holder of the notes.
+We also intend to defease, before year-end, these remaining notes pursuant to the terms of their indenture.
+The related redemption and defeasance will be funded with a portion of the proceeds raised in the Series A notes offering.